It’s very simple.

-The tour of Don Pasquale in 2013 featured workshops developing soft skills by exploring opera and developing vocal skills.
-It reached over 120 people – drawn from single parent groups, young people at risk of school exclusion, health and well being projects and older people.
+In 2013, our tour of Donizetti’s Don Pasquale featured workshops that developed people’s soft skills by exploring opera and developing vocal skills.
+The project reached over 120 people – drawn from single parent groups, young people at risk of school exclusion, older people, and health and well-being projects.

 The ‘Tower’ opera project in 2000 connected 17 schools and five choirs with a specially commissioned opera written by Alun Hoddinott.
 His opera about the last deep pit in Wales – Tower Colliery in Hirwaun – was written specifically to include community participation with choruses for Children and Male Voice Choir.
 The project spanned school workshops, performance participation, teacher inset days and community workshops across Wales.

-Swansea City Opera delivered Wales’ first Street Opera – ‘From Cars to Mars’ – a specially devised community opera, in partnership with Dragon Arts.
+Swansea City Opera delivered Wales’ first Street Opera – ‘From Cars to Mars’ – a specially devised community opera, in partnership with Dragon Arts in Swansea.
 The project developed the skills of homeless and disadvantaged people culminating in performances at The National Waterfront Museum in Swansea and again later at Y Senydd – The National Assembly for Wales.

 A project in the Eden Valley, Cumbria, commissioned by Eden Arts, saw schools, youth groups and the University of the Third Age working to develop a community opera with local storytellers on the subject of ‘Time’.
 The project included four mini-performances in hospitals and residential care centres.